-- Edison "Edson" Arantes do Nascimento (Pele)
+- Edison "Edson" Arantes do Nascimento

 Football has been played on the King's College site since 1864, when teachers and pupils would combine to play local teams.
-Against this historical backdrop, King's College football is understandably an important part of school life, offering many opportunities on and off the pitch, with the emphasis focused on participation, development and enjoyment.
+Against this historical backdrop, King's football is understandably an important part of school life, offering many opportunities on and off the pitch, with emphasis on participation, development and enjoyment.

 Competitive fixtures are played through participation in the Independent Schools South West League and ISCA Cup competitions during the Lent Term, with 1st, 2nd, 3rd, U16, U15 and U14 school teams turning out regularly and joining all schools in the District and County Cup competitions.

-Off the pitch pupils attend leadership camps, and gain coaching and refereeing qualifications providing excellent personal development opportunities.
+Off the pitch pupils attend leadership camps and gain coaching and refereeing qualifications, providing excellent personal development opportunities.

 Through positive working relationships with the ISFA and County FA, King's pupils have a pathway to development and representative opportunities.

 King's footballers regularly progress to district, regional and national squads and to the FA National Leadership Camp.
-Players are encouraged to join local clubs at the appropriate level to further develop their game.
+Players are actively encouraged to join local clubs at the appropriate level to further develop their game.

-Our footballers tour and attend pre-season training camps to both prepare for the season and gain valuable life enriching experiences.
+Our footballers often tour and attend pre-season training camps to both prepare for the season and gain valuable life enriching experiences.